enso-org/ide/docs/CONTRIBUTING.md

   creating a pull request to this repository.

+## Changelog
+Please remember to update the `CHANGELOG.md` on every new bug fix or feature implementation.
+Please note that `CHANGELOG.md` is used to establish the current product version (the `run` script extracts it from the newest changelog entry).
+Thus, be sure to always increase the newest version in the changelog after a release, otherwise CI will fail.
+Please use the `docs/CHANGELOG_TEMPLATE` as the template to create new changelog entries.

 ## Publishing Results
 All new changes should be proposed in the form of Pull Requests (PRs) to this repository.
 Each PR should contain changes to documentation and CHANGELOG.md if applicable.